 Purchasing beef in bulk is a great way to lock in a low price and feed your family a wholesome meal each day.

-Our cattle are raised naturally on lush pastures for their entire lives.
+Our cattle are raised naturally on lush pastures for their entire lives with hay fed throughout the winter.
 There are huge benefits to knowing your farmer and how they raised your meat.

 We have whole, half, and quarter beef packages available.
 Discounts start around 12% off our retail prices for as small of a package as 80 pounds.
 When buying in quantity your average price is around $7.40 per pound.
 That includes ground, roasts, and all of your steaks.

 When purchasing a whole beef, you are able to pick the exact cuts you want.
 Here are the options available from This Old Farm.